EbukaMoneme/habit-tracker/README.md

 2. ✅ User can see a weekly checklist of habits as well as a daily view.
 3. ✅ By completing a habit in the weekly view, the correlated habit in the daily view changes as well, or vice versa!

+### Bonus features

+1. ✅ Users are met with an error message when trying to create a habit without any frequency specification.

 ## Technical Specifications

 ### Dependencies